Reducing costs of Azure Databricks (FinOps in practice)

 It delivers and doesn’t require extensive resources.
 MIM also provides common end-user scenarios.
 It does a password reset, which is often still a pain.

-What’s important for many companies, it is also the cost-effective option, since Microsoft made the server license free and CAL is included in Azure AD license.
+What’s important for many companies, it is also a cost-effective option, since Microsoft made the server license free and CAL is included in the Azure AD license.

 The difference starts when your process is driven by the need to provide rich, compliance-based processes concerning access management, auditing, reporting, and other related functions in a regulation-driven environment.